ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

             // . . .
         ```

-        > Don't worry about lack of indentation in the comments, when pasted in Xcode  they will be aligned according to the convention in place.
+        Don't worry about lack of indentation in the comments; when pasted in Xcode they will be aligned according to the convention in place.

     0. <a id="simple-app-appauth"></a>Making AppAuth available in the main controller

         [Back to Copy 'n' Paste](#simple-app)

-        In order to make AppAuth functionality available in the main view controller, at the top of (automatically created) `ViewController.swift` import the AppAuth SDK:
+        In order to make AppAuth functionality available in the main view controller, at the top of (automatically created) `ViewController.swift`, import the AppAuth SDK:

         ```swift
         // ViewController.swift